 • Mini-fridge stocked with Texas Shiner Bock beer, water, yogurt, OJ, and half and half.

-• Deluxe firm comfortable queen size box-spring futon mattress.
+• Deluxe firm comfortable queen size box-spring mattress.

 • Luxury towels and high-thread count cotton sheets.

 • Private bathroom with stand-up shower with rain shower head and heat-lamp.
-All-natural soaps and lotions provided.
+All-natural soaps, lotion and hair dryer provided.

 • Panasonic massage and reclining chair.

 • Leather rocker-recliner.